prof-amer/prof-amer.github.io/_wrangling/Police_Activity_Wrangling_Python.md

-Object are Python's strings, though it may include the presence of other Python object such as list.
-This is considered the default type when pandas read in the csv file that are provided when pandas are not sure what is the data type of that column.
-Let's change one column, that is is_arrested, since it is an object dtype even though the values only consist of True and False
+The _object_ dtype is known as the Python's strings, though it may include the presence of other Python object such as a list.
+The _object_ dtype are automatically assigned to a column whenever pandas are not sure what is the data type of that column.
+Let's change one column, that is is_arrested since the values only consist of True and False, which is the default values for _bool_ dtype.

 ```python